chandar-lab/LoCA/README.md

 ### Requirements:
-To install the requirements you can do:
+This code is tested with python 3.7.
+To install the required packages you can use:

 ```
 pip install -r requirements.txt